volcano-sh/kubegene-website/content/docs/about/contributing.md

 Any substantial design deserves a design document.
 Design documents are written with Google Docs and should be shared with the community by adding the doc to our [Team Drive](TBD) and sending a note to the appropriate working group to let people know the doc is there.
-To get write access to the drive, you'll need to be a [member](ROLES.md#member) of the Kubegene organization.
+To get write access to the drive, you'll need to be a [member](ROLES.md#member) of the KubeGene organization.

 Anybody can access the team drive for reading and commenting.
 To get access simply join the [kubegene-team-drive-access@](TBD) group.